Easy Chicken Meatballs are a delicious and lighter option for those days when you’re craving an alternative to the classic Italian beef meatball.

-I love a good beefy meatball, I even love them stuffed with cheese like my cheese stuffed mini meatballs recipe, but I also like to mix-it-up and enjoy these lighter, chicken meatballs.
+I do love a good beefy meatball, I even love them stuffed with cheese like my Cheese Stuffed Mini Meatballsrecipe, but I also like to mix-it-up and enjoy these lighter, chicken meatballs.
 If you are one of those people who can’t tolerate beef, say hello to your new little meatball friends.

 Now we all know chicken does not have a lot of flavor on its own and there is 1 ingredient I like to use to add so much flavor to many Italian dishes, pancetta.
-I add it to my Bolognese sauce, Italian Style Meatloaf, and my mini beef meatballs and these chicken meatballs are just the delicious flavor boost they need.
+I add it to my Bolognese sauce, Italian Style Meatloaf – Polpettone, and these chicken meatballs are just the delicious flavor boost they need.

-When I first wrote this recipe, it was not easy to find ground chicken in the grocery store, so I would grind it up in my food processor and they would turn out great.
+When I first wrote this recipe back in 2018, it was not easy to find ground chicken in the grocery store, so I would grind it up in my food processor and they would turn out great.
 If you can’t find ground chicken try this method, but don’t over-mix or the meat will be slimy and gummy.
 A few pulses will do.

 How to Make Easy Chicken Meatballs in 4 Easy Steps: